maryawood/maryawood.github.io/education.md

 _Icahn School of Medicine at Mt.
 Sinai, May 2017_

 Accepted among the top third of applicants to an NIH-funded, week-long genomics workshop for graduate students and early career faculty.
-Engaged in lectures and hands-on exercises to improve skills in transcript assembly, differential expression/co-expression analysis, and gene set enrichment analysis.
+Engaged in lectures and hands-on exercises to improve skills in transcript assembly, differential expression/co-expression analysis, and gene set enrichment analysis using R.